• About

 Storage space is essential in this case.
 If there's enough room for utensils and other gear, even small RVs can have the amenities of a full-sized motorhome.

 Electronics can be left in an RV if they have handheld counterparts (e.g., power banks, Wi-Fi boosters).
-A portable solar power generator is cheaper if you want solar power for an RV.
+A portable solar power generator is a more cost-effective option if you want to use solar power for an RV.

 Take Advantage of Off-Seasons

 Aside from a parts drought, industry analysts point to the pandemic-fueled demand for RVs as another reason for the price hike.
 At the height of the pandemic in the U.S., so-called "COVID campers" spent more than $100,000 in RVs to be mobile while practicing social distancing.
-With the situation more or less winding down, experts expect the RV market to return to normal.
+With the situation essentially winding down, experts anticipate a return to normalcy in the RV market.

-Whether for camping or mobile living, you can save on buying an RV in off-seasons, particularly in the run-up to or during winter.
-RV dealerships will most likely strive to clear their lots before the snow starts falling (though this may only be the case wherever there's snow).
+Whether for camping or mobile living, you can save on buying an RV in the off-season, particularly in the run-up to or during winter.
+RV dealerships will likely strive to clear their lots before the snow starts falling (though this may only be the case in areas with snow).
 Imagine how much dealers have to spend winterizing their inventory if they can't clear them out on time.
 (4)

 Buying an RV this late in the year also benefits from another effect: the release of brand-new RV models.
-While some come out as early as spring, most models typically enter the market in the last two months of the year.
-With dealers rushing to restock their lots with fresh RVs, they'll try to make their existing stock go through substantial discounts.
+While some models emerge as early as spring, most typically enter the market in the last two months of the year.
+With dealers rushing to restock their lots with fresh RVs, they'll try to sell their existing stock at substantial discounts.
 (4)(5)

-When in the market for new RVs, experts advise waiting for at least six months when their prices generally start falling.
+When in the market for a new RV, experts advise waiting for at least six months, as their prices generally start to fall.
 Regardless, the previous-year models will be similar to the new ones, so they're worth considering.

 Go With the Travel Trailer